-Plank Shoulder Taps
+9. Plank Shoulder Taps

 Plank Shoulder Tap strengthens your core, arms, glutes, and shoulders muscle.
-This exercise improves your posture, stability, flexibility and also helps to reduce your lower back pain.
+This exercise improves your posture, stability, and flexibility and also helps to reduce your lower back pain.

 How to do Plank Shoulder Taps?

-Start in a push-up position, with your hands are under your shoulder, and plant your feet hip-width apart.
-Now touch your right shoulder with your left hand and return to plank position.
-Then do similar to left shoulder with the right hand and do continue alternating sides until your desired reps are completed.
+Start in a push-up position, with your hands under your shoulder, and plant your feet hip-width apart.
+Now touch your right shoulder with your left hand and return to the plank position.
+Then do similar to the left shoulder with the right hand and do continue alternating sides until your desired reps are completed.